By Andy Metzger

 Henriquez, 37, was convicted Jan.
 15 by a jury of two counts of assault and battery and immediately sentenced to six months jail time for attacking then 23-year-old Katherine Gonzalves in the back of a rented car in Arlington Heights, in the early hours of July 8, 2012.
-He is appealing the conviction and his lawyer has said that Gonzalves wanted more out of their relationship, refused to leave the car before eventually jumping out in Boston, and then allegedly lied to police about the incident.

 Some close to Henriquez have spent the hours before his likely expulsion from the House unsure how they will vote on the action and conflicted in their feelings about the man.

 "It has been not only just emotionally difficult but also procedurally difficult because he is such a close friend of mine, and it still surprises me, the decisions he made on that unfortunate evening," Rep. Russell Holmes told the News Service after the Ethics Committee's recommendation Tuesday night to expel the Dorchester Democrat.